Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-components.md

 #### Left side section

-- Company Logo and Company Name
+- Company Logo and/or Company Name

 #### Right side section

-- Template Search which uses `Autocomplete` component
+- Template Search which uses the `Autocomplete` component
+- Change language by using the `LanguageDropdown` component
-- Light and Dark Mode Toggler which uses `ModeToggler` component
+- Light and Dark Mode Toggler which uses the `ModeToggler` component
-- Notifications of the User which uses `NotificationDropdown` component
+- Notifications of the User which uses the `NotificationDropdown` component
-- User Actions which uses `UserDropdown` component
+- User Actions which uses the `UserDropdown` component

 ### 2. Navigation Menu

-Navigation menu is created with the following components:
+The navigation menu is created with the following components:

 - `HorizontalNavItems` component is used to categorize whether an item is a navigation group or navigation link
-- Navigation Group which uses `HorizontalNavGroup` component
+- Navigation Group which uses the `HorizontalNavGroup` component

   <img width='500' class='medium-zoom' alt='horizontal-menu-group' :src="$withBase('/images/layouts/horizontal-menu-group.png')" />

-- Navigation Link which uses `HorizontalNavLink` component
+- Navigation Link which uses the `HorizontalNavLink` component

   <img width='500' class='medium-zoom' alt='horizontal-menu-link' :src="$withBase('/images/layouts/horizontal-menu-link.png')" />